Vyral/base-template/_posts/2018-06-27-all-of-your-questions-about-va-eligibility-answered.md

 **“Can you still obtain a VA loan if you are unable to present a Statement of Service or DD 214?”**

 Actually, yes.
-Another way to obtain a COE (and a VA loan) is to fill out a VA 1880 form.
+Another way to obtain a COE (and a VA loan) is to fill out a VA Form 26-1880.
 This will allow your lender to gather military records and determine how much you qualify for.

 **“Can you have a cosigner on a home purchase you’re financing with a VA loan?**